Exploring the space of graphs with fixed discrete curvatures: Approximate graph reconstruction from curvatures

 We note a few observations: the standard scores for the ER-based target sequence are all below $1$.
 This suggests that the ensemble of graphs obtained from the algorithm is not very different from an ensemble of ER random graphs.
 Second, for the SBM-based target sequence, we see that the average shortest path length is much smaller for the sampled graphs than for the target graph, and that the first positive eigenvalue is much larger.
 Both observations suggest that the block structure of the SBM graph, i.\,e., two groups of nodes which are poorly connected, is not well-reproduced by the sampled graphs.
 Finally, for the \emph{C. elegans}-based target sequence, we see that all standard scores are very high.
 This implies that the structure of this graph is very different from the sampled graphs.
-This is not surprising since only fixing the degree sums of edges is a very local and coarse structural constraint. \\~\\ We repeat the same experiment with the augmented Forman--Ricci curvature.
+This is not surprising since only fixing the degree sums of edges is a very local and coarse structural constraint and therefore, discrete curvature alone is not capable of reproducing the other, more global graph statistics.
+Our current approach could be extended by including further graph statistics and properties in the loss function, which should result in sampling from an ensemble that more closely resembles the target graph. \\~\\ We repeat the same experiment with the augmented Forman--Ricci curvature.
 The mean squared error between the sampled and target curvature sequences are shown in Table \ref{table:mse} and the MSE is again higher for the Barab\'{a}si--Albert graph and the \emph{C. elegans} network.
 The results of the experiment are shown in Figure \ref{fig:graph_properties_augmented}.

 We note a few observations: compared to Figure \ref{fig:graph_properties_forman}, the standard scores for the ER-based target sequence have all increased.
 This is not unexpected, since the graphs are sampled based on the augmented Forman--Ricci curvature which takes into account the presence of triangles in the graph, whereas ER graphs have no correlations between different edges.
 Secondly, the same observation as before holds for the SBM-based target sequence: the smaller shortest path lengths and larger first positive eigenvalue suggest that the two-block structure of the SBM is not reproduced in the sampled graphs.
+Similar to the first experiments, using the Forman--Ricci curvature for graphs and including the triangle count is a local and unrefined structural constraint and is therefore not capable of reproducing all graph statistics.

 Finally, we note that one should take care in interpreting the histograms of network statistics, since the specific design of our algorithm does not give much control or insight into the distribution from which we sample graphs.
 Furthermore, we do not have any mixing time results on which we can base our choice of stopping parameter $T$.
 This makes it hard to control the influence of the initialization $G_0$ on the ensemble of graphs which we sample from.
 In future work, these issues could be addressed by designing a more tailored algorithm or by trying to find exact expressions for the probability distribution over graphs, for instance using a soft maximum entropy model \cite{squartini_2017_maximumentropy}.